praveer09/praveer09.github.io/_posts/2016-06-21-writing-comparators-the-java8-way.markdown

 ---

-Java 8 introduced a few default methods and static factory methods on the [Comparator interface][ComparatorInterface] that allow developers to write Comparators in a declarative way.
+Java 8 introduced a few default methods and static factory methods on the [Comparator interface][ComparatorInterface] using which developers can write Comparators in a declarative way.
 The Comparator interface combines the principles from [Builder Pattern][Builder], [Factory Method Pattern][FactoryMethod], [Decorator Pattern][Decorator] and [Functional Programming][Functional] to come up with a very expressive API.